How to Create a Puppy Linux Live USB Drive

 sudo dd if=*pup*.iso of=/dev/sdX status=progress

-7. Reboot your PC and set your UEFI/BIOS or Boot Menu to boot from your USB drive and proceed to boot.
+7. Reboot your PC, access your UEFI/BIOS or Boot Menu, and select your USB drive to boot Puppy Linux.

 Create a Puppy Linux Live USB from macOS

-For macOS users, the steps are slightly different.
-Here's how to create a bootable Puppy Linux USB using Terminal commands:
+For macOS users, the process is slightly different.
+Here’s how to create a bootable Puppy Linux USB using Terminal:

 2. Insert a USB drive into your Mac.
-Ensure it has sufficient space for the ISO file and back up any data, as this process will erase the USB drive.
+Ensure it has enough space and back up any data as this process will erase the drive.

-3. Open the Terminal application (Command + Space, then type Terminal and press Enter).
+3. Open Terminal (Command + Space, type Terminal, then hit Enter).

 diskutil list

-Identify your USB drive (e.g., /dev/disk2) from the list.
-Verify its size and partitioning to ensure accuracy.
+Identify your USB drive (e.g., /dev/disk2) by verifying size and partitions.

 diskutil unmountDisk /dev/diskX